Back to Life (TV series)

-Back to Life is a British dark comedy-drama co-written by Laura Solon and Daisy Haggard and starring Haggard and Adeel Akhtar that premiered on BBC One on 15 April 2019.
-On 10 November 2019, the series premiered in the United States on Showtime.
-The first series received critical acclaim with many reviews highly praising the performance and writing of Haggard.
-On 19 November 2019, Back to Life was renewed for a second series; it premiered on 31 August 2021 to similar positive reviews.
-There are currently no plans for a third series, as Haggard announced that a story has not yet been developed, but it has not entirely been ruled out.
+Back to Life is a British dark comedy-drama television series co-written by Laura Solon and Daisy Haggard, who also portrays the lead character, Miri.
+The show premiered on BBC One on 15 April 2019.
+The first series received critical acclaim; many reviews highly praised Haggard’s performance and writing.

+In November 2019, Back to Life was renewed for a second series; it premiered in August 2021 to similar positive reviews.
+In October 2023, it was announced that Haggard had decided not to proceed with a third series; she commented, "I think the story is done.
+I've got so many things I want to do, I've got two or three film ideas that I'm really excited about."

 Plot

 Miri Matteson has just returned home to Hythe, Kent, after serving an 18-year prison sentence.
-As Miri attempts to rebuild her life, she forms a friendship with Billy, who cares for the elderly woman next door.
+As Miri attempts to rebuild her life, she forms a friendship with Billy, who cares for an elderly woman next door.